sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 Right, says the [sunk cost fallacy][sunkencost] - the trap in which you continue doing something mainly because you already put a lot of effort in, even if continuing might not make sense anymore.

+"we can't simply delete it, right?" is also exactly what went through my head when we threw away a functioning, shipped, customer-validated prototype of 10k lines.
+Even now, with the question answered with "yes, we can", I find it hard to believe we built and shipped Batch Changes the way we did — building it twice, renaming it twice — but it is one of the most rewarding and customer-focused processes I've been a part of.

+The following five pull requests tell the story of how we avoided those two dangers - local maximums and the sunk cost fallacy - to build Batch Changes.

 ## Pull request #1: Build one to throw away